PatrickMcLennan/alfred/README.md

 # alfred

-## my personal assistant
+## tl;dr -- my personal assistant

 I have a NAS that doubles as a home server.
-Aside from serving 60TB+ of media, it also runs several docker containers, such as a plex server, homeassistant, pihole, overseerr, etc. alfred is a monorepo of services and utilities that gives me greater observability and insight into each of these services, allowing me to perform more bespoke home automations.
+Aside from serving 60TB+ of media, it also runs several docker containers, such as a plex server, homeassistant, pihole, overseerr, etc. alfred is a monorepo of services I run that allow me to inject custom eventing and logic across each of these docker containers, allowing for bespoke home automation triggers and .

 alfred integrates with AWS for specific features (SMS notifications, etc), and is otherwise a Rust monorepo utilizing cargo workspaces.

 ## Services

+### 💹 1.
+Dashboard

+A very simple dashboard and overview of alfreds performance.

+### 🧠 2.
+Movie Recommendation engine

+> _**Requires**: Plex, Tautulli_, _Plex Meta Manager_

+Stores and batches recently watched movies via Tautulli webhooks.
+Sends batches to OpenAI API on a schedule to receive customized movie recommendations, storing them in a local NDJSON file (for now).

+Rust | OpenAI | TMDB API

-### 📲 Notify New Movie
+### 📲 3.
+Notify New Movie

 > _**Requires**: Plex_